 The Bank stands firmly committed to Corporate Responsibility ("CR").
 Over the course of the year, we continued to work with the Deutsche Bank Asia Foundation ("DBAF") to support local projects relating to education, corporate volunteering, sustainability and community development.
 We regard these CR initiatives as investments in our own future.

-Deutsche Bank (Malaysia) Berhad (Company No. 312552-W)

-(Incorporated in Malaysia)
+Company No. 199401026871 (312552-W) (Incorporated in Malaysia) and its subsidiaries

 CEO's Statement (continued)

 Outlook